dcl-docs/docs/pull-requests.md

 `git checkout -b [name of new branch]`

-Next, you’ll need to repeat the steps from *Make changes in your branch* on.
+Now, to make another change, just repeat the steps starting with *Make changes in your branch*.